 Perhaps you won’t be surprised to hear that Ott opted for formal training as a flight nurse once she was back in the States?
 She was choosing a risky job, though: Planes couldn’t mark themselves as noncombat aircraft if military supplies were aboard.
 Thus, flight nurses were often in danger from enemy fire, just like any military pilot.

-Ott was soon one of about 500 total flight nurses that served during the course of World War II.
+Ott was one of about 500 total flight nurses that served during the course of World War II.
 These nurses helped to evacuate nearly 1.2 million wounded individuals, losing only 46 patients in the process.

 Unfortunately, 17 of these nurses also lost their lives in the line of duty.